TheWiseCoder/Goldies/src/README.md

 **COUNTER**

 An implementation of a global, stack-independent, simple counter, intended for use with integer values.
 Please, refer to the README in the corresponding folder.

+**CSV**

+An attempt to define a standard interface for '.csv' file operations, to be used in different Prolog environments.